 Gunmen attack military hospital in Afghan capital

-Gunmen, including at least one dressed as a doctor, attacked a military hospital close to the U.S. embassy in the Afghan capital Kabul on Wednesday and were engaging security forces inside the building, officials and witnesses said.
+Gunmen dressed as doctors attacked a military hospital close to the U.S. embassy in the Afghan capital, Kabul, on Wednesday and were engaging security forces inside the building, officials and witnesses said.

 - Posted 08 Mar 2017 13:45

-KABUL: Gunmen, including at least one dressed as a doctor, attacked a military hospital close to the U.S. embassy in the Afghan capital Kabul on Wednesday and were engaging security forces inside the building, officials and witnesses said.
+KABUL: Gunmen dressed as doctors attacked a military hospital close to the U.S. embassy in the Afghan capital, Kabul, on Wednesday and were engaging security forces inside the building, officials and witnesses said.

 A security official said the attack began with an explosion at the rear of the 400-bed Sardar Mohammad Daud Khan hospital and three to five attackers with automatic weapons and hand grenades entered the complex.

-He said they had taken position on the third and fourth floors of the hospital and were engaging special forces units which had been sent to the scene.
+Officials said the gunmen, dressed as medical personnel, had taken position on upper floors of the hospital and were engaging special forces units sent to the scene.

+Security forces blocked off the area around the hospital, near a busy traffic intersection.
+As fighting went on, a second explosion was heard from the hospital.

+"Our forces are there and there is heavy fighting," said defence ministry spokesman Dawlat Waziri.
+He said there was no immediate word on casualties.

 The attack on the hospital, across the road from the heavily fortified U.S. embassy, underlines warnings by government officials that high profile attacks in Kabul are likely to escalate this year as the Taliban step up their insurgency.